rhask87062/liams-lesson-learning-lab/memory-bank/activeContext.md

 - **Issue**: State variables (`newWord`, `newWordImage`, etc.) were declared in `ProgressDashboard` but used in `DashboardContent`, causing a `ReferenceError`.
 - **Solution**: Manually removed the duplicate state declarations from the `ProgressDashboard` function, ensuring they are only declared within `DashboardContent` where they are used.
 (Note: Automated fix failed due to tooling limitations).

+### Audio Recording and Playback Integration
+- **Objective**: Implement playing custom audio clips (.wav) with TTS fallback, and add voice recording to the word list.
+- **`src/utils/simpleTTS.js`**: Modified `speak` function to accept `audioPath` parameter, prioritizing playback of custom `.wav` files.
+Updated `speakSequence` to pass `audioPath` from word objects.
+- **`src/lib/unifiedWordDatabase.js`**: Updated `speakWord` to accept a word object and pass its `audioPath` to `TTS.speak`.
+Ensured `getAllWords` includes `audioPath` for words from the database (e.g., 'apple.wav').
+- **`src/components/ProgressDashboard.jsx`**: Implemented `MediaRecorder` to capture voice clips as WAV blobs, converted them to Base64 for `localStorage` persistence.
+Added a "Record" button next to the word input fields (both new and edit modes), with live recording indicators and audio previews.
+Added an "Audio" column to the word list table.
+- **`src/components/LearnMode.jsx`**: Modified `handleSpeak` to pass the entire `currentWord` object to `speakWord`, ensuring custom audio paths are utilized when available.

+### Problem Solved
+- ✅ Seamless integration of custom audio clips for enhanced natural sound.
+- ✅ Robust fallback to various TTS options (WaveNet, ResponsiveVoice, Browser TTS) when custom audio is unavailable.
+- ✅ Empowered Master to effortlessly record and manage custom pronunciations directly within the application, ensuring personalized learning experiences.

+### Bug Fix: Microphone Icon Error
+- **Issue**: `Uncaught SyntaxError: The requested module '...lucide-react.js' does not provide an export named 'Microphone'` resulting in a blank page.
+- **Solution**: Corrected the import of the `Microphone` icon to `Mic` in `src/components/ProgressDashboard.jsx`, as `Mic` is the correct export from `lucide-react`.
+- **Impact**: Resolved the critical rendering error, allowing the application to load and function as intended.

 ### Pending Issues for Next Session:
 - **UFO Glow**: Adjust glow to be concentrated around the middle/outer edge of the UFO with pulsating rainbow effect.
 - **Image Saving**: Implement server-side solution for saving generated images as PNGs to `public/images/words/`.

+## Current Focus
+- Audio feature implementation for word list management
+- Voice recording for custom words with Base64 storage
+- Automatic image generation for words using OpenAI
+- Letter audio playback using m4a files
+- Spelling games audio reinforcement
+- Responsive layout for mobile vs desktop
+- Mobile scrolling and touch handling
+- Audio volume normalization

+## Recent Changes
+- Added audio recording functionality to word list management with MediaRecorder API, Base64 conversion, and preview playback
+- Fixed Lucide icon import error by changing from 'Microphone' to 'Mic'
+- Resolved blob URL conversion issues by converting audio to Base64 immediately in MediaRecorder onstop event
+- Enhanced letter learning with automatic m4a audio playback for letters (a.m4a through z.m4a)
+- Added Enter key audio feedback in all spelling modes with 2.5s delay before auto-advance
+- Created responsive mobile layouts with separate designs for mobile vs desktop/tablet
+- Implemented mobile-specific menus with card-based layouts and scrollable interfaces
+- Added touch event prevention to MagicPaint to prevent scrolling while drawing
+- Normalized audio volumes: letter audio at 100%, other audio at 80%
+- Created mobile version of spelling menu with simplified card layout, night sky backdrop, and animated pulsing stars while removing all floating assets
+- Simplified image handling in word list: automatically uses word.png format, shows thumbnails, allows click-to-edit images, removes manual path entry

+## Current Status
+- Letter audio files (a.m4a through z.m4a) are in public/audio/
+- Letters will now play their m4a audio files before speaking the word
+- Custom recorded audio from Progress Dashboard uses base64 encoding
+- Spelling games now provide audio feedback on every submission
+- Mobile users see simplified card-based menu with activity icons and names
+- Desktop/tablet users see interactive lab environment with positioned assets
+- Banner displays at top of screen on all devices
+- Mobile layouts are scrollable except in MagicPaint
+- MagicPaint prevents touch scrolling to enable drawing gestures
+- Letter audio plays at maximum volume for consistency with word audio